 Skadden’s Canary Wharf office doesn’t receive many complaints bar one insider noting that the “carpet could be a bit nicer.”
 Once qualified, associates are treated to an impressive upgrade, getting their own office that, as per firm policy, is decked out in wood furniture.
 The firm’s canteen is also recommended and includes “nice vegetarian options.”

 But don’t be too confident about grinding your way to the top at this US powerhouse.
-Becoming a partner at the firm is notoriously difficult, particularly for those in the London office.
-For two years in a row Skadden failed to promote any of its London lawyers to partnership.
+Becoming a partner at the firm is notoriously difficult, particularly for those in the UK.
+Over the last three years Skadden has only promoted one of its London lawyers to the partnership.